-TABLE 11-1 GENERAL PLAN IMPLEMENTATION Implementation Program Responsible Department Priority / Timing Status Action SA-4n: Continue to use or recommend the following methods of weed abatement wherever possible: use of mechanical rather than chemical removal of weeds; reseeding with native bunchgrass varieties in sloping disturbed soils; and limiting weed abatement activities in areas with known endangered plant and animal species.
+TABLE 11-1GENERAL PLAN IMPLEMENTATION Implementation Program Responsible Department Priority/ Timing Status reduce fire hazards in the eucalyptus groves in the Laguna de Santa Rosa and on Lynch Road.
+Action SA-4n: Continue to use or recommend the following methods of weed abatement wherever possible: use of mechanical rather than chemical removal of weeds; reseeding with native bunchgrass varieties in sloping disturbed soils; and limiting weed abatement activities in areas with known endangered plant and animal species.
 Public Works Department Ongoing Complete In progress Comments: Action SA-5a: Provide development proposals to the Police Department for review and identification of appropriate measures to ensure public safety.
 Consider the impacts on level of police services of large development projects in the environmental review and planning process.
 As necessary, mitigation measures shall be implemented that address such impacts.
-Planning Department and Police Department Ongoing Complete In progress Comments: Action SA-5b: Continue community-based police outreach services and programs, including but not limited to, neighborhood watch, volunteers in police service, and crime and safety needs of seniors.
+Planning Department and Police Department Ongoing Complete In progress Comments: Action SA-5b: Continue community-based police outreach services and programs for all segments of the community, including but not limited to, minorities, neighborhood watch, volunteers in police service, and crime and safety needs of seniors.
 Police Department Ongoing Complete In progress Comments: Action SA-5c: Continue to have the City's Police Department act as liaison to social service agencies.
 Police Department Ongoing Complete In progress Comments: Action SA-5d: Ensure that the Planning and Public Works Departments coordinate with the Fire and Police Departments in updating the Multihazard Emergency Plan.
 Planning Department В Complete In progress Comments: Action SA-6a: Continue to ensure that land use and transportation decisions and other programs are in accordance with the County's Hazardous Waste Management Plan.
 Planning Department Ongoing Complete In progress Comments: Action SA-6b: Continue to support the Sonoma County Waste Management Agency (SCWMA) hazardous waste disposal program and encourage SCWMA to provide locally convenient opportunities for hazardous waste disposal, such as the Community Toxics Collections and Toxics Rover Pick-up Services.
-Public Works Department Ongoing Complete In progress Comments: Action SA-6c: Consider adoption of a Hazardous Materials and Waste Ordinance that defines hazardous waste and hazardous materials and facilitates implementation of State and County hazardous materials and hazardous waste regulations and management programs.
-Planning Department В ☐ Complete ☐ In progress Comments:
+Public Works Department Ongoing Complete In progress Comments: Action SA-6c: Consider adoption of a Hazardous Materials and Waste Ordinance that defines hazardous waste and hazardous materials and facilitates implementation Planning Department В Complete In progress